|

 Faith likes to look at ONE cartoon of the Grand Canyon and make all sorts of assumptions based on it.
 All other data and images are summarily ignored because the cartoon is simple... and flat.
 And we all know Creationism can't do complex, the true nature of the geologic record.

 What a terribly ignorant and lazy excuse.
 There are numerous technical journals, books, and WEBSITES (for crying out loud!) that present the evidence for all who are interested to see.
 Scientific papers are specifically formatted to present the objective data, the method of study, method of collection, etc., with the conclusions (interpretation) generally at the end.
+No doubt this is one of those interpretations that is based on particular kinds of evidence, but we never get the evidence, just the interpretation.
 The truth is, as we all know, Faith is terribly ignorant of geology, so it's much easier to make up lies about what today's geology actually says about the rock record.
 Plus, I think she's afraid of what reading textbooks might do to the simple little world she's constructed in her mind.

 |